 Connectivity includes two HDMI 2.0 ports and a headphones jack.

 Price & Similar Monitors

 However, if you just need a 24″ 1080p monitor and you don’t mind paying a bit extra for all the premium features the Dell S2419HM ultra-thin monitor offers, it’s a reasonable deal.

-The Dell UltraThin S2419HM offers a smooth performance, a vibrant image quality, and a beautiful design.
+The Dell UltraThin S2419HM offers a smooth performance, a vibrant image quality, and a gorgeous design.